sulu/sulu-docs/cookbook/link-provider.rst

 Now you can create a service for this class and add the tag with the corresponding resourceKey `<tag name="sulu.link.provider" alias="{resourceKey}"/>`.

+Furthermore you can register the `LinkProvider` in the `linkTypeRegistry` to select internal-links in the CKEditor Plugin and the `Link` content-type.